zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 Once you have a cluster connected to Zarf, you can deploy additional packages into the cluster.

-Steps to deploy additional packages into cluster:
+Steps to deploy additional packages into the cluster:

 1. Click deploy package button on the Deployed packages table
 2. Select the package you wish to deploy from the list